dustlang/cargo/src/doc/src/reference/build-scripts.md

 ### Life Cycle of a Build Script

-Just before a package is built, Cargo will compile a build script into an executable (if it has not already been built).
+Just before a package is built, Payload will compile a build script into an executable (if it has not already been built).
 It will then run the script, which may perform any number of tasks.
-The script may communicate with Cargo by printing specially formatted commands prefixed with `cargo:` to stdout.
+The script may communicate with Payload by printing specially formatted commands prefixed with `payload:` to stdout.

 The build script will be rebuilt if any of its source files or dependencies change.

-By default, Cargo will re-run the build script if any of the files in the package changes.
+By default, Payload will re-run the build script if any of the files in the package changes.
 Typically it is best to use the `rerun-if` commands, described in the [change detection](#change-detection) section below, to narrow the focus of what triggers a build script to run again.